-Solar Orientation
+Solar Orientation.
 1. Orientation of a structure in a way that encourages energy efficiency by creating optimum conditions for the use of passive and active solar strategies.
 2. Orientation of a structure for controlled solar gain.
 3. The relation of a building and its associated fenestration and interior surfaces to compass direction and, therefore, to the location of the sun.
 It is usually given in terms of angular degrees away from south, e.g., a wall facing due southeast has an orientation of 45 degrees east of south.

-Solar zone

-Spaces on a roof that are unshaded, un-penetrated, and free of obstructions and may thus serve as a suitable place where solar panels can be installed at a future date.
-Systems may be installed in the future without need for the property owner to return to any Durham land use board.
+Solar ready zone.
+A section or sections of the roof or building overhang designated and reserved for the future installation of a solar photovoltaic or solar thermal system, as referenced in Appendix RB of the 2015 IECC.
+Spaces on a roof that are unshaded, unpenetrated, and free of obstructions and may thus serve as a suitable place where solar panels can be installed at a future date.

-Stormwater [also under Stormwater]
+Stormwater [also under Stormwater].
 Water that originates from precipitation events and accumulates on land.